I love delicious things piled on top of crunchy things.

 Broccoli rabe, which we use in this recipe, is also referred to as broccoletti, Italian broccoli, rabe, and rapini.
 It boasts a bitter flavor, tiny flower clusters, dark green leaves, and long stems.
 Though it resembles broccoli, botanically-speaking it’s more of a cousin to turnips.

 Broccolini is the same thing as broccolette.
 Imagine a cross between traditional broccoli and leafy gai lan (Chinese kale).
+And it’s amazing roasted with lemon and chili.
+Just saying.

 If you want to dig even deeper into the bountiful world of broccoli, pop over here to our sister site Gardener’s Path and get schooled in the varieties of this cruciferous veg.